ballerina-platform/module-ballerina-sql/ballerina/Module.md

    //Can perform any operations using 'student' and can access any fields in the returned record of type Student.
 });
 ```

+##### Concatenate queries

+This sample demonstrates creating a complex or dynamic query by concatenating sub-queries.
+Hence, You can create a query easily.

 Defining the return type is optional and you can query the database without providing the result type.
 Hence,
 the above sample can be modified as follows with an open record type as the return type.
 The property name in the open record